-Uttar Pradesh: Five coaches of Puri-Haridwar-Kalinga Utkal Express get derailed in Khatauli
+Uttar Pradesh: Puri-Haridwar-Kalinga Utkal Express gets derailed in Khatauli, fatalities feared

 “Stranded passengers will be offered other travel options, Chief Public Relations Officer Neeraj Sharma told ANI.
 “Around 15 to 20 passengers are injured according to initial report,” Sharma said.

 On Twitter, Railway Minister Suresh Prabhu said he had asked the Railway Board Chairperson to monitor the rescue operations.
 “Medical vans sent to the site,” Prabhu tweeted.
 The Union Railway Minister ordered an inquiry into the matter and said that any lapse would be dealt with strictly.
+Minister of State for Railways Manoj Sinha will inspect the derailment site with senior officials, Prabhu tweeted.

 Chief Minister Adityanath described the incident as sad and said his government would ensure proper medical treatment for the injured.